Primarily responsible for gathering sound waves and localization. (made entirely of cartilage)

 Mucous Otitis Media (aka glue ear)

 When the TM has ruptured and imperfect healing results in calcium deposits.

 Whenever skin is introduced to the middle ear, the results may be a ___________.

-- sac with onion like rings made up of keratin mixed with squamous(scaly) epithelium and with fats such as cholesterol.
+* - forms as a sac with onion like rings made up of keratin mixed with squamous(scaly) epithelium and with fats such as cholesterol.